 PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 Sherlock is a British television series that presents a contemporary update of the original Sherlock Holmes stories by Sir Arthur Conan Doyle.
 The series was created by Steven Moffat and Mark Gatiss and began airing on the BBC in 2010.
 It stars Benedict Cumberbatch as Sherlock Holmes and Martin Freeman as John Watson.
-Each season is comprised of three episodes, with two seasons having already aired.
+Each season is comprised of three episodes, with three seasons having already aired.

 Previous to this series, Moffat and Gatiss had experience adapting Victorian stories for modern audiences.
 Moffat having written for the 2007 series Jekyll (an interpretation of The Strange Case of Dr. Jekyll and Mr. Hyde) and Gatiss having written the Doctor Who episode The Unquiet Dead based on Charles Dickens story.
 Both being fans of Sherlock Holmes, the two writers got together and created the series to incorporate all Sherlock canon, including the Rathbone Movies.
 Since both considered recent TV adaptions of the stories to be “too reverential and too slow,” they wanted to give the mythology a fresh spin.
 The series was first announced with an unbroadcast pilot in 2009.
 Beginning in July 2010, the first 3 episodes aired on the BBC, followed by another set of 3 in January 2012.
 In late August 2012, Steven Moffat teased the storylines for the show's third season.
 The third season premiered on January 1st, 2014.

 Sherlock has been received positively overall, resulting in the first series winning a British Academy of Film and Television Arts (BAFTA) Award in 2011 for Best Drama Series.
 The first season has received five stars on Amazon and a 9.1 rating on IMDb.
 The official Facebook fan page for the show has more than 704,000 likes as of April 2013.